 Our recent travel experiences differed greatly at a variety of businesses.
 Whether they were resort hotels, a hip modern motel, high end restaurants, Chinese take-out, the local bagel shop and a bowling alley; the lessons learned are the same.
 Regardless of the price of your menu or service provided, hospitality is either present or noticeable absent.

 In this episode we interview Roger Beaudoin, an entrepreneur, restaurateur, consultant and author.
 He shares his interesting entrepreneurial journey, his initial inspiration for his first highly-successful restaurant, and valuable tips & advice on growing the profits of your small business.

 Whether you’re new to this business or a seasoned operator please read on.
 When you start a business of any significance, you pour your heart, your passion, your dreams and your hard-fought sweat into your venture everyday because your present, your future, your kids futures, literally everything is on the line.
 So this is why I am surprised with the all too common belief that “If you build it…”.

 It’s no secret that training takes time, discipline and most of all follow-through.
 You need a game plan, an attentive and willing staff and regular exercises that keep everyone on top of their game.
 That game plan is your restaurant’s competitive advantage!
 Learn more….

 Arguably, restaurants are one of the most challenging of all businesses and require a “hands-on” approach.
 No-one can deny the high failure rate, and marginal operations quickly become new statistics.

 When I ran high-volume restaurants for 20 years, the acronym F.A.C.E.S. served as our team mantra.
-Every day in every restaurant across America, we are seeing and serving new guests every day… new Faces, if you will.
+Five simple letters that deliver a powerful competitive advantage.

 Lighting is an important consideration when you decide to open a restaurant.
 Read on to learn more and then contact Restaurant Rockstars to get started!